BryceMehring/GameEngine/README.md

 #### Windows:
 * Run `CreateWinSymLinks.bat` as an administrator to create the symbolic links.
-* Set GameLauncher as the startup project, and build the solution in Visual Studio 2012.
+* Set GameLauncher as the startup project, and build the solution in at least Visual Studio 2013.
-* Copy `glfw*.dll` into `GameEngine/bin`
+* Copy `glfw3.dll` into `GameEngine/bin`
 * To run a game, the command line argument must be set to name of the Game Project that the Game Engine should load first.

 #### Linux: todo